slemire/slemire.github.io/_posts/2019-09-21-htb-writeup-kryptos.md

 d935 fb36 674d 5241 8b6e
 ```

-We can guess that the first part of both files is the same -> `rijndael` (known plaintext)
+I can guess that the first part of both files is the same -> `rijndael` (known plaintext)

-By XORing the first 8 bytes of both files we can recover the key stream then the plaintext:
+By XORing the first 8 bytes of both files I can recover the key stream then the plaintext:

 ![](/assets/images/htb-writeup-kryptos/xor1.png)